olvm-vmcontrol -m okvmmgmt.test.local -u admin@internal -v Node1 -c setvcpu -s 0-15

 As shown in the output above, after the VM is configured for CPU pinning, the VM needs to be stopped and started once again before CPU pinning takes place.

-Note: The CPU pinning needs to take place before installing the Oracle database in order to avoid licensing issues.
+Note: The CPU pinning needs to take place before installing Oracle Database.

 CPU pinning can be verified by the virsh command as follows: